How to Remove Elements from a Tuple in Python: Methods, Errors, and Examples

 shbytes_tuple.remove('Java') # remove element in tuple

-remove elements from tuple - using remove function
+# Remove an Element Directly from a Tuple - using remove function

-Program output shows, remove operation on tuple object gives error.
-AttributeError: ‘tuple’ object has no attribute ‘remove’.
+This program output confirms that calling remove on a tuple results in an error.
+AttributeError: 'tuple' object has no attribute 'remove'.

-Remove from tuple by converting it to list
+# remove elements from tuple by converting into list

 print("remove elements from tuple - by converting it to list")